Nishanth630383/first-repo/README.md

 # first-repo
 Nishanth Raju Saraswathi
-Sun Rises In The East
+Sun Sets In The West